websauna/websauna/docs/source/tutorials/gettingstarted/index.rst

 Getting started
 ===============

 Welcome to Websauna tutorial.
-This tutorial tells you how to get started with Websauna framework to develop your own website website.
+This tutorial tells you how to get started with Websauna framework to develop your own website.

 .. image:: images/welcome.png
     :width: 640px